 On January 14th, 2020, Google announced that within a span of two years, third-party cookies will be completely phased-out.
 This was followed by the SameSite cookie attribute which rolled out on 4th February, 2020 on Chrome 80.
 Google had already laid the foundation of these updates in August, 2019 when they launched their privacy sandbox.

-As a consequence, the ad tech and digital advertising industry is brimming with possible solutions that can bridge the gap left behind by third-party cookie absence.
+As a consequence, the ad tech and digital advertising industry is beginning to come up with possible solutions that can bridge the gap left behind by third-party cookie absence.
 Project Rearc is one out of the many initiatives to come that will build a better digital advertising ecosystem where user privacy is of prime importance.

 What Has Been Proposed Under Project Rearc